Ionosphere: F layer

-The F layer or region, also known as the Appleton–Barnett layer, extends from about 150 km to more than 500 km above the surface of Earth.
-It is the layer with the highest electron density, which implies signals penetrating this layer will escape into space.
-Electron production is dominated by extreme ultraviolet (UV, 10–100 nm) radiation ionizing atomic oxygen.
-The F layer consists of one layer (F_{2}) at night, but during the day, a secondary peak (labelled F_{1}) often forms in the electron density profile.
-Because the F_{2} layer remains by day and night, it is responsible for most skywave propagation of radio waves and long distance high frequency (HF, or shortwave) radio communications.

-Above the F layer, the number of oxygen ions decreases and lighter ions such as hydrogen and helium become dominant.
-This region above the F layer peak and below the plasmasphere is called the topside ionosphere.
+The F layer includes the F1 from 160 km to 180 km with an electron density several times 10^{5} to 10^{6} per cm^{3}, due to extreme ultraviolet (UV, 20–900 nm) radiation ionizing atomic oxygen.
+The F1 layer merges into the F2 layer at night or during winter months at solar maximum.
+The F2 layer extends from 200 km to over 800 km.
+Peak electron density occurs at 300 km during the day, several times 10^{6} per cm^{3}.
+Above 700 km, ionized hydrogen dominates over ionized oxygen.

 From 1972 to 1975 NASA launched the AEROS and AEROS B satellites to study the F region.

 Ionospheric model

 An ionospheric model is a mathematical description of the ionosphere as a function of location, altitude, day of year, phase of the sunspot cycle and geomagnetic activity.
 Geophysically, the state of the ionospheric plasma may be described by four parameters: electron density, electron and ion temperature and, since several species of ions are present, ionic composition.
 Radio propagation depends uniquely on electron density.

 Models are usually expressed as computer programs.
 The model may be based on basic physics of the interactions of the ions and electrons with the neutral atmosphere and sunlight, or it may be a statistical description based on a large number of observations or a combination of physics and observations.
 One of the most widely used models is the International Reference Ionosphere (IRI), which is based on data and specifies the four parameters just mentioned.
 The IRI is an international project sponsored by the Committee on Space Research (COSPAR) and the International Union of Radio Science (URSI).
 The major data sources are the worldwide network of ionosondes, the powerful incoherent scatter radars (Jicamarca, Arecibo, Millstone Hill, Malvern, St Santin), the ISIS and Alouette topside sounders, and in situ instruments on several satellites and rockets.
 IRI is updated yearly.
 IRI is more accurate in describing the variation of the electron density from bottom of the ionosphere to the altitude of maximum density than in describing the total electron content (TEC).
 Since 1999 this model is "International Standard" for the terrestrial ionosphere (standard TS16457).